How To Deal With Hangovers

-The only downside to an amazing night out is the morning after, especially when jagerbombs are only sold in multiples of three at your campus union.
-You have lectures to go to, reading to do and deadlines to meet, but you feel like you’ve been hit by a truck.
+The only downside to an amazing night out is the morning after, especially when jagerbombs are only sold in multiples of three at your local.
+You had good intentions for a Sunday morning session with the weights, but when you wake up you feel like you’ve been hit by a truck.

-You swear you’ll never so much as look at another cheap bottle of wine again… until the next sports night out and you somehow find yourself right back to square one.
+You swear you’ll never so much as look at another cheap bottle of wine again… until your mates text you to say they’re all going to town and somehow find yourself right back to square one.

-Don’t sweat it, we’ve got a quick study guide for the top cures (and preventatives) for those dreaded student hangovers.
+Don’t sweat it, we’ve got a quick study guide for the top cures (and preventatives) that should hopefully take the edge off your hangovers.

 Hydration is key, people.
 Try to match every alcoholic drink with a glass of water — yes, that might feel like a lot of liquid and countless trips to the loo, but you’ll thank yourself for it the next day.
 It might help to slow down how quickly you get through your pints, too.